Guinevan123/SoccerPlayerTrackingFinal/Soccer Player Tracking Final/README.md

 - **Frame Extraction:** Extracts frames from an input `.mkv` video.
 - **Player Detection:** Uses a YOLO model to detect players in each frame.
 - **Tracking:** Applies the SORT algorithm to assign consistent IDs to players across frames.
-- **Visualization:** Saves annotated frames with bounding boxes and IDs.
+- **Visualisation:** Saves annotated frames with bounding boxes and IDs.
 - **Video Creation:** Compiles the annotated frames into a video for easy viewing.

 ---